jcjollant/gakneeboard/README.md

 And access via the browser, typically on port 5173 `http://localhost:5173`

-Start on local network (to allow access from other devices on the network) `npm run dev -- --host`
+Start on local network (to allow access from other devices on the network).
+This is good for testing on the iPad `npm run dev -- --host`

 # Testing